 - Volume 5 (2003)

 Subscriptions are $30.00 for individuals, $35.00 for institutions, and $45.00 for all non-US addresses; online access is available through a subscription to JSTOR’s Arts & Sciences V Collection.
 Back issues of the MHR are available for sale through the MHS or online through JSTOR.

 Members and Honorary Fellows of the MHS receive the MHR free as a benefit.

 To order print version of the MHR

-To order online version of the MHR
+To order online access to the MHR

 MHR in JSTOR

 Beginning with volume 20, new volumes of the MHR will not be available at JSTOR until one year after print publication.
 If you would like to switch your electronic subscription to print, please contact the publications office.

 Beginning with the first volume of the new series in 2021, each volume of the MHR will present essays on a topic chosen for that year.
 Before inquiring about submission for an upcoming volume, please check the call for papers (Call for Papers - NOW CLOSED), keeping in mind that each new CFP will be posted in the spring.

 Manuscript submissions will not be considered without an initial proposal, as outlined in the CFP.